What is it?

 Do I need a special license?

 You will need a motorcycle license.
-In addition, some states require a separate written test and/or road test in order to obtain an endorsement to ride 3-wheeled motor vehicles.
+In addition, some states require a separate endorsement to ride 3-wheeled motor vehicles.

 How much does it cost?

 MSRP is $9,995 plus installation for the standard model when installed and tested by a TMW-certified dealer or by TMW in Washington.
 MSRP for the advanced model with TiltLockTM is $11,990 plus installation.
-You are responsible for delivering your bike to the dealer or to us at your own expense; shipping of the TMW unit to your dealer is included.
+You are responsible for delivering your bike to the dealer or to us at your own expense.
 We strongly encourage riding it home. :-)

 In addition to the leaning linkage itself, the standard conversion includes shocks, wheels, tires, fenders, brakes, hydraulics, the front fairing and all mounting hardware.
-Any parts that are removed, including the front fork and front wheel, will be returned to you.
-As part of the installation we will re-mount any stock equipment that needs to be moved; non-stock modifications that interfere with installation may need to be relocated at additional expense or removed and returned to you.
+Any parts that are removed, including the front fork and front wheel, will be returned to you at your expense.
+As part of the installation we will re-mount any stock equipment that needs to be moved; non-stock modifications that interfere with installation can be relocated at additional expense or removed and returned to you.